London 2012 Olympic Games

 The 2012 Olympic Games were held in London, England from 27 July to 12 August 2012 and the table tennis events were played at the ExCeL London.

-The table tennis events, which comprise men's singles, women's singles, men's team event and women's team event, started on Saturday 28 July 2012 and finished on Wednesday 8 August 2012.
+The table tennis events, which comprised men's singles, women's singles, men's team event and women's team event, started on Saturday 28 July 2012 and finished on Wednesday 8 August 2012.

 Were all the best players there?